Anatomy of rocky planets formed by rapid pebble accretion II. Differentiation by accretion energy and thermal blanketing: Heating and differentiation of growing planets

 We show the mass of the gas envelope attracted from the protoplanetary disc in Figure \ref{f:Menv_t}.
-Earth grows massive enough to attract a significant envelope after 3.5 Myr of evolution after reaching approximately 0.1 $M_{\rm E}$.
-The mass then increases rapidly as the Bondi radius $R_{\rm B} = G M / c_{\rm s}^2$ expands with increasing mass, peaking at nearly $10^{21}\,{\rm g}$.
-The gas is removed within 2 Myr by XUV irradiation from the young star after the dissipation of the protoplanetary disc.
-In contrast, the small mass of Mars prevents accretion of a significant gas envelope and the tiny amount accreted is dissipated very rapidly.
+Earth grows massive enough to attract a significant envelope after 3 Myr of evolution after reaching approximately 0.01 $M_{\rm E}$.
+The mass then increases rapidly as the Bondi radius $R_{\rm B} = G M / c_{\rm s}^2$ expands with increasing mass, peaking at over $10^{19}\,{\rm kg}$.
+The gas is nevertheless removed very rapidly by XUV irradiation from the young star after the dissipation of the protoplanetary disc.
+In contrast, the small mass of Mars prevents accretion of any significant gas envelope.